Video-Nomad/gs-curvetools-docs/docs/source/attributes.rst

 - **Graphs** - graphs provide with advanced control over some attributes of the curve.

 Some attributes are common for all types of curves.
-Other can only be found on, for example, Tubes, Warp Cards, etc.
+Others can only be found on, for example, Tubes or Warp Cards, etc.

-Warp function has its own set of attributes because of the unique way it binds geometry.
+**Warp** function has its own set of attributes because of the unique way it binds geometry.

 Main Attributes
 ^^^^^^^^^^^^^^^